What's On 2019

 Coffee Mornings - now on second Saturdays from 10 - 11.30 am.

-Next on Saturday 14th November when the Sudbury Community Wardens will be around to give advice and information.
-There will be Christmas decorations and gifts for sale plus cakes, bric a brac and books as well as tea and coffee.
+Next on Saturday 9th February when the Sudbury Community Wardens may be around to give advice and information.
+There will be gifts for sale plus cakes, bric a brac and books as well as tea and coffee.

 Annual Church Parish Meeting